MicroEJ/docs/Tutorials/tutorialImplementABlockingNativeMethodWithSNI.rst

 Intended Audience
 =================

-The audience for this document is Platform developers who want to implement abstraction layer interfaces.
+The audience for this document is Platform developers who want to implement Abstraction Layer interfaces.

 Prerequisites
 =============

-The following document assumes the reader already has a setup ready to run a MicroEJ application on a target device.
+The following document assumes the reader already has a setup ready to run a MicroEJ Standalone Application on a target device.

 The following document also assumes the reader is familiar with the :ref:`Simple Native Interface (SNI) <sni>` mechanism.
 If not, the `CallingCFromJava <https://github.com/MicroEJ/Example-Standalone-Java-C-Interface/tree/master/CallingCFromJava/>`_